Godzil/peTI-NESulator/README.md

 This software is released under a three clauses BSD.

-If you plan to use that project in a commercial situation, I would be glad if you could just send me a message, I love to know where my work is used!
+If you plan to use that project in your projects, I would be glad if you could just send me a message, I love to know where my work is used!